vincent44-art/-Hospital-Patient-Record-System/README.md

 1. Run it directly to see the system in action
 2. Use it as reference to build your own interface
 3. Import and use the operations modules in your own code

-## Extending the System

-To add more functionality:

-1. Create new operation files for additional entities
-2. Add new tables to `database/db.py`
-3. Create new model classes in `database/models.py`
-4. Implement new operation functions following the existing patterns